10 Facts About Teddy Bears

 FAQ

-A: The OG cuddler!
-The oldest teddy was born in 1904, practically a grandpa in teddy years.
+🧸 The original cuddler!
+The first teddy bear was made in 1904, making it over a century old—basically a grandpa in teddy years!

-Q: Where can I get top-quality teddy bears at an affordable price?
+Q: Where can I find top-quality teddy bears at affordable prices?

-A: Score!
-Check out AlwaysPlushie.com for the best deals!
+Great deals await!
+Check out AlwaysPlushie.com for the best selection of adorable, high-quality teddy bears!

 Leave a Reply